Les Violons du Roy

+History

 In 1984, Bernard Labadie founded the ensemble, following productions at the Université Laval of the Baroque operas Dido and Aeneas and L'incoronazione di Poppea, using the orchestra for these productions as the new ensemble's core.
 The ensemble's name is an adaptation of the 17th century French royal court orchestra Les Vingt-quatre Violons du Roi.
 Numbering 15 musicians, the orchestra performs on modern instruments, but incorporates period performance practice into its performances of music from the 17th and 18th centuries, including using duplicates of period bows for string instruments, and sparing use of vibrato.
 Labadie founded an affiliate chorus for Les Violons du Roy in 1985, under the original name of Ensemble vocal Bernard Labadie.
 In 1991, the choir changed its name to La Chapelle de Québec.

 The ensemble first performed in Europe in 1988.
 Its first performance in Washington, D.C. was in 1995.
 The orchestra first appeared in New York City in August 1997.